Credit Card Machines

 4. Smartphone / Tablet Card Reader

-Another option that can make a lot of sense as a way to accept card payments is to use a small Chip and PIN card reader that connects via Bluetooth to your mobile phone or tablet. iZettle, PayPal Here and Worldpay Zinc are a few popular ones.
+Another option that can make a lot of sense as a way to accept card payments is to use a small Chip and PIN card reader that connects via Bluetooth to your mobile phone or tablet. iZettle, Square, PayPal Here and Worldpay Zinc are a few popular ones.

 Generally, smartphone/tablet card readers are cheaper up-front than a more traditional card machine but you pay more for each payment that you process.
 This means they can be a good option if you don't take many payments.

 Here's a run-down of the main mobile card readers.

 To get quotes from a number of reputable providers for countertop, portable or mobile card machines, click here.

 To compare different mobile card readers click here.